simmi30/lnd1/docs/key_import.md

 * `external_key_count`: The number of external addresses generated.
 * `internal_key_count`: The number of change addresses generated.
 * `watch_only`: Whether the wallet has private key information for the account.
-  This is always true for `lnd`'s default wallet accounts.
+  This is always true for `broln`'s default wallet accounts.

 # Key Import

-An existing limitation to the key import APIs is that events (deposits/spends) for imported keys, including those derived from an imported account, will only be detected by lnd if they happen after the import.
+An existing limitation to the key import APIs is that events (deposits/spends) for imported keys, including those derived from an imported account, will only be detected by broln if they happen after the import.
 Rescans to detect past events are currently not supported, but will come at a later time.

 ## Account Key Import